Dangerous / Potentially Dangerous Dog Registration

 Request for Appeal of Initial Determination

-An owner of a dog initially determined to be dangerous or potentially dangerous may appeal the determination by filing a request, and submitting an administrative review fee of $100 within five days of the owner's receipt of the notice of initial determination.
+An owner of a dog initially determined to be dangerous or potentially dangerous may appeal the determination by submitting an Appeal Application via Accela.
+The appeal has a fee of $100 and must be submitted within five business days of the owner's receipt of the notice of initial determination.

 Annual Review Request